 Smoke alarms are not designed to detect humidity, and it’s not a function of them.”

-The humidity level that sets off smoke alarms is not a fixed number because the alarms are triggered by a combination of factors such as smoke, heat, and other variables.
+The humidity level triggering smoke alarms isn’t fixed, as alarms respond to a combination of factors, including smoke, heat, and other variables.

 That’s why it can be difficult to determine a specific humidity level that will set off a smoke alarm.